What’s happening in Newcastle?

 So, what does this mean for Newcastle?

 Cities and towns across the UK who have been granted this prestigious award have benefited by seeing increased footfall, inward commercial investment, lower crime and anti-social behaviour and improved perceptions from the public.
-We are confident that Newcastle-under-Lyme will reap the same benefits.
+The Partnership are confident that Newcastle-under-Lyme will reap the same benefits.

 There are a number of planned improvements over the forthcoming 12 months.
 These include:-

-- Improving the use of design and public art displays within the town centre, including subways
+- Improving the use of design and public art displays within the town centre

 - Continuing to improve on the late night food and entertainment offering in the early evening and night time economy